jafarilab/MSProt2025/README.md

 Download EncyclopeDIA `encyclopedia-4.7.11-executable.jar` executable from [repository](https://bitbucket.org/searleb/encyclopedia/downloads/) and Team1_ input files from Zenodo.
 Place everything in the working directory of this repository on your local computer.
 Then, run the script.

 ## Team 2
+Download Team2_ input files from Zenodo.
+Place everything in the working directory of this repository on your local computer.
+Then, run the script.

+If you want to run the MaxQuant in the same manner as the team did, please use `Team2_mqpar.xml` from Zenodo.

 ## Team 3
 Done